-4.2 Circle discrimination tests
+4.2.
+Circle discrimination tests

+4.2.1.
+Synthetic images

-4.2.1 Synthetic images: This section discusses on the algorithm's ability to detect circles despite the image featuring any other shape.
-Five synthetic images of 540×300 pixels are considered for the experiment.
+This section discusses on the algorithm's ability to detect circles despite the image featuring any other shape.
+Five synthetic images of 540x300 pixels are considered for the experiment.
 Noise has been added to all images as to increase the complexity in the detection process.
-Fig. 6a shows a synthetic image containing different shapes including an overlapped circle, whereas Fig. 6b presents the detected circle marked by a red overlay.
+Figure 6a shows a synthetic image containing different shapes including an overlapped circle, while Figure 6b presents the detected circle marked by a red overlay.